 I prefer to work from life but return to my studio to complete works.
 I now mainly paint with oils on canvas and still sketch with pen and ink, and do many pen and washes.

 In 2011 I entered ‘The Archibald Prize’ portrait competition.
-My subject was Kerry Greenwood, author of the Phryne Fisher books, seen in a 12 part series on Australian ABC1 television as ‘Miss Fisher’s Murder Mysteries’.
+My subject was Kerry Greenwood, author of the Phryne Fisher books, seen in a 12 part series on Australian ABC1 television as ‘Miss Fisher’s Murder Mysteries’, now about to go into its third series.

-Please contact me if you would like to purchase one of my works or wish to commission a piece for yourself or for a gift.
+Please contact me if you would like me to speak to your group and/or to purchase one of my works or commission a piece for yourself or for a gift.

 You are welcome to make an appointment to visit me in my studio in Kensington, Melbourne.